 I’m pleased to say that I have now been an Employment Advisor for Solent Mind for almost a year.
 I absolutely love my role and my previous work issues are in the past.
 If I do need support, my line manager does all she can to help and I’ve not needed to take time off work like I used to.

 My team (and the other teams we work alongside) are kind, supportive and open and I’m never made to feel that I am somehow less important or ‘difficult’ due to the fact I have a personality disorder.
 My lived experience with a serious mental health diagnosis, workplace issues, the difficult benefits system and as a former Service User gives me the ability to be empathetic and relate to the people I support in a unique way.
-I am so grateful to Solent Mind and particularly the Portsmouth Employment Support Service for helping me find my place and make my journey worthwhile.Back to stories Become a member
+I am so grateful to Solent Mind and particularly the Portsmouth Employment Support Service for helping me find my place and make my journey worthwhile.Back to all news Become a member

 Find new opportunities and thrive in the workplace with personalised employment guidance.